uday-kandpal1/Capstone-Assignment/README.md

 Overview

-This project implements a Hospital Appointment & Triage System using multiple core data structures, as required in Capstone Assignment 5.
+This project implements a Hospital Appointment & Triage System using multiple core data structures, as required in the assignment.

 The system models a realistic OPD (Outpatient Department) workflow, handling: